vkayy/vkinematics/README.md

 multithreaded/process_time_BigO             6653472.30 N
 ```

+Using these results, we can thus approximate that the multithreaded resolution algorithm is about 80% faster than the brute-force resolution algorithm (the raw values themselves are arbitrary, only the ratios matter).

-As the brute-force method is of quadratic time complexity with respect to the number of objects, it unsurprisingly scales worse as number of updates increase.
+As the brute-force algorithm is of quadratic time complexity with respect to the number of objects, execution time unsurprisingly scales worse as the number of updates increases.
 On the other hand, by using spatial partitioning with some pruning, we achieve a time complexity that is closer to linear, given that the grid is not too dense.
-We use these results to approximate that the multithreaded resolution algorithm is about 80% faster than the brute-force resolution algorithm (the raw values themselves are arbitrary, only the ratios matter).

 ## What are the next steps?